joewadk/joewadk/README.md

 <h1 align="center">Hey folks!
 My name is Jawad Kabir.</h1>
-<h5>I am a Computer Science Major at the City College of New York.
-I am a highly-determined CS major, focused priarily towards backend development.</h5>
+<h5>Hey there!
+I'm Jawad Kabir, a dedicated Computer Science major at the City College of New York.
+My primary focus is on backend development, and I'm passionate about integrating machine learning and cloud technologies into my projects.

-- 🌱 I’m currently learning **React, Next.Js, and Scheme**

-- 👯 I’m looking to collaborate on **Hackathon Projects!**
+Currently, I'm enrolled in a few prestigious programs, including:

+- Break Through Tech AI Fellowship
+- CUNY Tech Prep's Data Science Fellowship
+- Headstarter AI Fellowship

+Through these experiences, I'm honing my skills in machine learning and cloud computing, aiming to bring innovative and new solutions to backend development.
+Let's connect and collaborate on exciting projects!</h5>

 <h3 align="left">Connect with me:</h3>
 <p align="left">